rsmp-nordic/rsmp_sxl_traffic_lights/source/sxl_traffic_light_controller.rst

 minToREstimate

     Time stamp for the minimum time for the signal group to go to red.
-If the signal group is red, it is the minimum time for the next red.
+If the signal group is red, it is the minimum time for the next red

     ====  =============
     type  ``timestamp``